DSG Global and Imperium Motor Company Launch First Production Beginning with 682 SEV Models

 Will result in $26 million in retail sales beginning in Q4 2021

 SURREY, British Columbia, Sept.
-14, 2021 (GLOBE NEWSWIRE) -- DSG Global, Inc. (OTCQB: DSGT) ("DSGT" or the "Company") is pleased to announce that its electric vehicle division, Imperium Motor Company, is commencing its initial production of 682 Imperium-branded SEV vehicles (previously known as the ET5).
+14, 2021 (GLOBE NEWSWIRE) -- via InvestorWire -- DSG Global, Inc. (OTCQB: DSGT) ("DSGT" or the "Company") is pleased to announce that its electric vehicle division, Imperium Motor Company, is commencing its initial production of 682 Imperium-branded SEV vehicles (previously known as the ET5).

 “With the presales deposits pace growing as well as the enthusiasm of our prospective retailers in North America and the imminent completion of the homologation process, we are now in a position to place our first monthly orders for the SEV,” stated Christian Dubois, president, Imperium Canada.
 “We expect this first of three orders of vehicles for the quarter to begin arriving during the fourth quarter and will consist of pre-sold orders, initial dealer orders, trade show sales and corporate inventory to cover selected markets in North America.”